OpenLMIS/openlmis-ui-components/docs/extension_guide.md

 Interpolated messages can't use data that is not directly passed to the message when it is parsed.
 This means that an implementer might need to extend a Javascript object or HTML file to get the desired output.

 ### Images
-Individual images are also easy to change, either by overriding the CSS style (see CSS extention section) or by overriding the image file.
+Individual images are also easy to change, either by overriding the CSS style (see CSS extension section) or by overriding the image file.

 To replace the default logo, it is best to override the logo.png file in the publishing image.
 Since image files are static and should only be placed with CSS — there is no technical debt incurred by replacing an image file.